FeatureHub-AI/FeatureHub/telecom/DPI Social network.md

 We need a DPI, aka Deep Packet Inspection system, to be used by operator to identify traffic protocols and categorise them as social network.
 It would be easier if you have a dimension / dictionary table that identifies each protocol to categories and subcategories.
 In this case understanding social network.

-## Count of days with at least 1 session start
+## Count of days of usage
+Take all days that have at least 1 session with social network traffic

 **DPI_SOCIAL_CNT_W1**:	The number of days with Internet traffic social networks, week

 **DPI_SOCIAL_CNT_W2**:	The number of days with Internet traffic social networks, week 2